melezhik/Sparrow6/documentation/taskchecks.md

 Search context is restored to default one every time when DSL parser meets `end:` marker,  see also sequence, range and within expressions.

-## DSL Parser Implementation

-* `Sparrow6::Task::Check` is Raku implementation of the TC language

-* The document describes the TC language itself, rather then methods of `Sparrow6::Task::Check` class

-* Read Sparrow6 tasks structure in the [Sparrow6 Development Guide](https://github.com/melezhik/Sparrow6/blob/master/documentation/development.md) on how to create task checks using TC language.

-Here is an example of verification of 2 lines of text against 2 check expressions:

-Input:

-    Hello
-    My name is Sparrow6!

-DSL:

-    Hello
-    regexp: My \s+ name \s+ is \s+ \S+

-Output:

-    [task check] stdout match <Hello> True
-    [task check] stdout match <My \s+ name \s+ is \s+ \S+> True

-Another example:

-DSL:

-    # there should be digits
-    regexp: \d
-    # and greetings
-    regexp: hello \s+ \w+

 # DSL syntax

 The TC language consists of the following building blocks: